Pacifikon is devoted to the promotion of outstanding digital images making the art form every bit as

 A third objection we encounter involves the destruction of “plates” or the means of guaranteeing the limitation of an edition.
 The illustrious world of art has never been free of charlatans but the incredible quality with which a digital work can be reproduced seems to have encouraged the trade in supernumerary impressions (more impressions per edition than advertised.)
 The recent practice of “estate signed impressions” by estates as notable as that of Picasso has not helped matters.
 Still, if one acquires a beautiful possession at a reasonable price should they not take pleasure in the fact that their neighbor also has one?
 This clearly demonstrates the harmful effects of buying art for speculation, not for its esthetic value.

-Regrettably, there is yet a fourth arrow in the quiver of the digital detractor.
+There is yet a fourth arrow in the quiver of the digital detractor.
 A small minority still clings to their Dickinson vision of an artist locked away in their frigid garrets, up to their elbows in ink and near starvation.
 If you are among those who find this image romantic, I’m compelled to point out that, like everything, art and the methods by which it is expressed have evolved.
-The rise of Impressionism and Abstract Expressionism were directly related to the advent and development of photography.
+The rise of Impressionism and Abstract Expressionism was directly related to the advent and development of photography.
 Merely count the hoards of portrait and landscape artists who were liberated from the doldrums of their reportage-like careers and thus discovered new heights of self-expression.
-Picasso’s Blue Period was probably less likely the product of psychic depression than the introduction of Windsor & Newton’s new and vastly less expensive blue pigments?
+Picasso’s Blue Period was probably not the product of psychic depression but rather the introduction of Windsor & Newton’s new and vastly less expensive blue pigments?

 Finally, digital technology has brought printmaking full cycle from its 15th Century European roots when it was considered a tool to spread the images and prestige of otherwise provincial artists.
 The incredible quality and precision of good digital prints puts truly fine art within the grasp of most middle class families.
 As Renaissance artists used their painterly skills to illuminate classical history and religion, we hope to stimulate curiosity about those who advanced our knowledge and understanding over the ages.